University of the Arctic (UArctic)

 University of the Arctic (UArctic) is a cooperative, multidisciplinary network of universities, colleges, research institutes and other organizations working together in education, research and knowledge sharing in and about the Arctic.
 Members are from the Arctic eight countries (Arctic members) and other countries in Europe and Asia (non-Arctic members).

 The University of Oulu is one of the founding members of the UArctic and has a vital role in both the leadership of UArctic and in developing joint activities and networks.

-The rector of the University of Oulu Jouko Niinimäki is the vice-chair of the UArctic Board of Governors, professor Arja Rautio is the UArctic vice-president research and visiting professor Jeffrey Welker the UArctic research chair.
+The rector of the University of Oulu Jouko Niinimäki is the vice-chair of the UArctic Board of Governors, and visiting professor Jeffrey Welker the UArctic Chair in Ecology and Biogeochemistry.
 Docent Mervi Heikkinen (Faculty of Education) is the Primary Council representative and docent Harri Saarnisaari (Centre for Wireless Communications CWC) is the Alternate Council representative from the University of Oulu.

 UArctic Thematic Networks